huishenlab/biscuit/docs/pileup.md

 # Generate Standard VCF Output

-The `biscuit pileup` subcommand allows the user to computes cytosine retention and callable SNP mutations.
+The `biscuit pileup` subcommand allows the user to compute cytosine retention and callable SNP mutations.

 BISCUIT tries to minimize false positive methylation calls and can be stringent